Bianco Natale

 Approfondimenti

-Bob approaches the station master at the Pine Tree train station and says, "Let's ask 'Cisco', [...]
+Bob approaches the station master at the Pine Tree train station and says, "Let's ask 'Cisco', here. [...]
 D

 The snow used at the end of the film is actually asbestos.
 D